SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Methods

 \subsection{Pruning Fully Dense Network}

-To obtain the final architecture, we prune FDN according to the following rules: (1) Drop all connections whose $w_l^t < \sigma$, where $\sigma$ is a predefined threshold.
+To obtain the final architecture, we prune FDN according to the following rules: (1) Drop all connections whose $w_l^t < \sigma$, where $\sigma$ is a pre-defined threshold.
 (2) Drop all stages that do not have any input features.
 (3) Drop all stages of which the generated feature is not used by other stages.
-After pruning, the network is then trained on the target dataset under the supervision of $L_{task}$ only.
-Notably, $w_l^t$ and $bn_l^t$ in Equation~\ref{eq:conv_weight_bn} are removed when training the discovered architecture.
+After pruning, $w_l^t$ and $bn_l^t$ in Equation~\ref{eq:conv_weight_bn} are removed.
+The network is trained on the target dataset under the supervision of $L_{task}$ only to obtain the final result.